A.P.S. Zakynthos: History

-The years that followed the club was constantly promoting and relegating between Delta Ethniki and Zakynthos' Local Championship.
+The years that followed the club was constantly promoting and relegating between Delta Ethniki and Zakynthos' local championship.

 Finally in 1997, they were able to avoid being relegated again from Delta Ethniki.
 In the years that followed they kept performing continuously in the league by regularly finishing in the top-half of the table.

 In 2006, they were promoted for their first ever time to semi-professional Gamma Ethniki after winning the championship in Delta Ethniki's 6th Group.

-However, their debut in the division was not ideal and they were relegated again in the 4th tier of Greece after finishing last in their group in 2006 - 2007 season.
+However, their debut in the division was not ideal and they were relegated again in the 4th tier of Greece after finishing last in their group in 2006–07 season.

-They re-won the title in their group the next season, though, and were instantly repromoted to Gamma Ethniki were they stabilized.

-In 2011- 2012 season the team achieved its highest ever position finishing 3rd in their group and competing in the promotion Play-Offs without success.
+They re-won the title in their group the next season, though, and were instantly repromoted to Gamma Ethniki where they stabilized.
+In 2011–12 season the team achieved its highest ever position finishing 3rd in their group and competing in the promotion play-offs without success.

 Beta Ethniki

 After finishing 7th in the Northern Group of 2013 Gamma Ethniki Zakynthos was promoted to Beta Ethniki, being favoured by HFF's decision to increase the number of teams in the upper division, and the inability of a number of other clubs to support their participation to the upcoming Beta Ethniki season due to financial problems.
 This led to an increased number of teams from the 3rd division being promoted with Zakynthos being amidst them, as it was made official in July 2013.

 Zakynthos made their first Beta Ethniki appearance playing in the Northern Group where they finished 9th, managing to avoid relegation with ease.
 The next season it was the most successful in the team's history as they managed to finish 5th in their group, their highest position ever.

 In the 2015-16 season, Beta Ethniki merged again in one group of 18 clubs with Zakynthos taking part for 3rd straight season in the division.
 However, the club experienced financial problems and they faced the deduction of 3 points that proved to be costly in their relegation battle.
 They ended up finishing 15th, just one point away from safety and they returned to amateur divisions.

 To this day, the 2nd tier of Greece is the highest level of football that APS Zakynthos has ever competed.